mquadrant/carbon-android/README.md

 ### Automated Environment Setup
 Maven is used as a project management tool for projects build, dependency and documentation.

-> To download libraries; clean and rebuild project.
+ To download libraries; clean and rebuild project.

->Mobile capabilities variables can be found in test/java/DeviceSpec path and values can be edited to work for other android phone.
+Mobile capabilities variables can be found in 'src/test/java/DeviceSpec' path and values can be edited to work for other android phone.

->
->You can get the device uuid by running in the command:
+You can get the device uuid by running in the command:
->`adb devices`
+`adb devices`

->
->You can compile and run test from command line: `mvn clean test`
+You can compile and run test from command line: `mvn clean test`

->
->Note: To run mvn CLI, download maven from https://maven.apache.org/download.cgi and add binary path to PATH.
+Note: To run mvn CLI, download maven from https://maven.apache.org/download.cgi and add binary path to PATH.

->
->Prerequisites:
+Prerequisites:
->Java JDK, Appium, Android SDK, intelliJ.
+Java JDK, Appium, Android SDK, intelliJ.